"An enjoyable, starry-eyed coming-of-age tale."

 The Talking Heads concert film "Stop Making Sense" hit theaters.

-The Good Rats' Bob Geldof got together with Sting, U2's Bono, members of Duran Duran, Tony Hadley of Spandau Ballet, Boy George, George Michael and various other UK artists to product the record "Do They Know It's Christmas?"
+The Good Rats' Bob Geldof got together with Sting, U2's Bono, members of Duran Duran, Tony Hadley of Spandau Ballet, Boy George, George Michael, and various other UK artists to produce the record "Do They Know It's Christmas?"
 This event led to Geldof planning 1985's Live Aid concert.

 Interview magazine's covers featured Rob Lowe, Grace Jones, Jack Nicholson, Diane Lane, Goldie Hawn, and Diana Ross.

-Prince's album and film "Purple Rain" was all over the place.
+Prince's album and film "Purple Rain" were all over the place.